russelsantos19/100-days-of-code/r1-log.md

 ### R1D46
 I make my error message in form validation reactive(when the right answer was given, the error message will be removed).
 I also started to realize the usefulness of #npm.
 A lot of components are already made you just had to install it.

+### R1D47
+An amazing day for me cause I learn a lot today and finally solved my long-time problem regarding vue-router.
+I cannot use it bec. the 3.x version is not yet compatible with Vue 3.
+So I just updated it to 4.0 beta.
+I'm so happy.